Heimbach: History

 Heimbach and the city's Hengebach Castle was the seat of the local noble family which inherited the County of Jülich in 1207, with Heimbach annexed to the County (later the Duchy) since 1237.

+During the Thirty Years' War—particularly in the later phase following France's entry into the conflict—the area around Heimbach was affected primarily by the passage of various hostile troops.
 After the fire of 1687 the city of Heimbach was rebuilt to house the town's population; however, the castle of Hengebach was left a ruin until 1904 when restoration work began.
 Now restored, the castle is owned and operated as a tourist attraction by the city of Heimbach.
 The castle is located on a rocky outcrop in the middle of Heimbach.
 Today it is used as a restaurant and a location for public events.